 A Note About Price

 One of the best things about the Ruger AR-556 is its price.
 These rifles come fully assembled and ready to shoot for well under $1000.
-Because the rifle is so inexpensive, it’s tempting to slap a cheap scope on it and call it a day.
+Because the rifle is inexpensive, it’s tempting to slap a cheap scope on it and call it a day.

 That being said, we’ve included some very affordable options on our list of top picks.
-We’ve tried to include something to fit every budget.
+We’ve tried to add something to fit every budget.
 Just don’t expect a budget scope to perform like a top-of-the-line model.

 Best Ruger AR-556 Scopes on the Market Reviews